A brief introduction

 Aerosol optical properties and especially aerosol light scattering is strongly dependent on ambient relative humidity (see e.g. Zieger et al., 2013 or Titos et al., 2016).
 Depending on their size, composition and the ambient humidity, atmospheric particles will take up varying amounts of water, thereby altering their optical properties.
 Along with particle size, this humidity dependence also plays an important role in the life cycle of atmospheric particles by influencing their growth (activation) into cloud droplets or by influencing wet and dry deposition processes (which eventually removes particles from the atmosphere).

-Global Climate Models (GCM’s) use a variety of schemes to account for aerosol hygroscopic growth.
+Earth System Models (ESM’s) use a variety of schemes to account for aerosol hygroscopic growth.
 These schemes need to be evaluated and tested against observations to improve predictions by climate models in general.
-However, until now, the ability of GCM’s to predict hygroscopic growth has not been rigorously evaluated against in-situ measurements on a larger and more comprehensive way.
+However, until now, the ability of ESM’s to predict hygroscopic growth has not been rigorously evaluated against in-situ measurements on a larger and more comprehensive way.

 The new benchmark data set